bxia68/graph-pipeline/README.md

 ### Running the Application

+#### Running the Coordinator Individually

 1. Set the necessary environment variables:
   - `GROUP_SIZE`: Defines the number of jobs processed in a batch.
 The manager will not queue a new group until the current one is completed.
   - `MINI_BATCH_SIZE`: Specifies the number of tasks in each job (ie. number of paragraphs in a job)
   - `HEALTH_INTERVAL`: Time interval in seconds for how often the manager checks for timed out jobs.
   - `HEALTH_TIMEOUT`: Duration in seconds after which a job is considered timed out if no health check is received.
 Jobs will be requeued if they have timed out.
   - `PIPELINE_ID`: The ID of the pipeline.
   - `RUN_ID`: The ID of the current run.

 2. Run the application:
   - Build the manager: